LearnOnDemandSystems/labauthor/utility-scripts/README.md

     }
     ```

     You can put whatever script you want to test inside of the script block.

-Don't forget to set the variables used to log on to your subscription!
+    :bulb: Don't forget to set the variables used to log on to your subscription!

 1. To learn more about the command, invoke `Get-Help Test-ActivityScript -Full` in PowerShell.